porterjamesj/resume/resume.md

 - Experienced user and programmer of UNIX systems and associated tools.
-- Comfortable programing in a wide variety of domains and styles.
+- Comfortable programing in a variety of domains and styles.
-- *Languages*: Python, Ruby, C, Javascript (and HTML/CSS), Julia, Lisp(s), Bash scripting, dabbler in various others
+- *Languages*: Python, Ruby, C, Javascript, HTML/CSS, Julia, Lisp(s), Bash scripting, dabbler in various others
-- *Datastores*: basic familiarity with MongoDB, PostgresSQL, Elasticsearch
+- *Datastores*: familiar with usage and basic operation of PostgreSQL and Elasticsearch, some familiarity with MongoDB and Neo4J
-- *Tools*: Git, Github, Travis CI, Openstack, Saltstack, Consul, familiar with basic setup and configuration of standard Linux server components (webservers, process supervisors, logrotate, etc.)
+- *Tools*: Git, Github, Travis CI, Openstack, automated configuration management (Saltstack), Consul, familiar with basic setup and configuration of standard Linux server components (webservers, process supervisors, logrotate, etc.), as well as typical packaging and deployment tools for Python (and to a lesser degree Ruby, Javascript)

 ### Laboratory